tronprotocol/documentation/English_Documentation/TRON_Blockchain_Explorer_Introduction/Tronscan_Super_Representative_Template.md

 ## How to use

-__This guide assumes that you already have an account which has Super Representative (candidate) status__
+__This guide assumes that you already have an account which has Super Representative (candidate) status.__

 ### Step 1: Copy/Fork the template on Github